Port Kennedy

 Port Kennedy features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 80.9% of all households, including 38.3% couples with children, 26.6% couples without children, and 15.0% single parent families.
+Family households dominate at 80.9% of all households, comprising 38.3% couples with children, 26.6% couples without children, and 15.0% single parent families.
 Non-family households make up the remaining 19.1%, with lone person households at 16.8% and group households comprising 2.3% of the total.
-The median household size is 2.8 people, larger than the Greater Perth average of 2.6.
+The median household size of 2.8 people is larger than the Greater Perth average of 2.6.

 Frequently Asked Questions - Households